Transporting natural gas

 Pipelines move natural gas from production fields to markets

-Natural gas transmission pipelines are wide-diameter pipelines.
-They are often the long-distance portion of natural gas pipeline systems that connect gathering systems in producing areas, natural gas processing plants, other receipt points, and the main consumer service areas.
-The three types of transmission pipelines are:
+Natural gas transmission pipelines are wide-diameter pipelines and are often the long-distance portion of natural gas pipeline systems that connect gathering systems in producing areas, natural gas processing plants, other receipt points, and the main consumer service areas.
+The three types of transmission pipelines are

 - Interstate natural gas pipelines operate and transport natural gas across state borders.